 - Build a medical device to measure what we couldn’t measure before.

 - Develop software to turn this data into useful information.

 The algorithms to draw conclusions from the data can make or break a medical start-up.
 The analysis must be based on mathematical models that make accurate inferences from all available data and that properly assess how much confidence or uncertainty one should have in the predictions of the model.

-I have helped several start-up companies with this process.
-I have many years of experience in mathematical modeling, statistical design, and medical software development.
+We have helped several start-up companies with this process.
+We have many years of experience in mathematical modeling, statistical design, and medical software development.

-Please click on the button below to begin a discussion of how I can help your medical device start-up succeed.
+Call or email now to see how we can help your medical device start-up succeed.